Berg0162/Simcline-V2/docs/Setup_SIMCLINE.md

 ```
 + When you want another board or display than is supplied as standard with Simcline-V2, a proficient programmer/user can implement Concrete Classes for ESP32-board-type and Display-type of his/her choice easily without interfering with the Simcline BLE operational code.
 A dedicated program for creating "YOURDISPLAY" is offered in /Simcline-V2/examples/Test_Board_plus_Display to help you with the task!

-3) Download relevant code and install the Simcline critical libraries.
+# Attach the TOF-sensor to your ESP32 board and test

-4) Attach the TOF-sensor and test.
-First load the library that comes with it.
+First install the <b>VL6180X</b> library in Arduino IDE 2 and the example programs that come with it.
+Connect using the prescribed wiring scheme depending on the board that you earlier selected.
 Test with supplier code examples and the Simcline test samples in the Arduino folder.